 So what are the best iRobot Roomba models available right now?

 Bottom Line Up Front:

-- For the best lowest priced Roomba with no extra frills, check out the Roomba 650.
+- For the best lowest priced Roomba with no extra bells and whistles (except WiFi), check out the Roomba 690 here.

-- For the best mix of VALUE and FEATURES, I’d go with the Roomba 880.
+- For the best mix of VALUE and FEATURES, I’d go with the new Roomba 960 here.

-- For the best OVERALL Roomba (where price is no object), the Roomba 980 is the best roomba on the market today.
+- For the best OVERALL Roomba on the market today (where price is no object), is the Roomba S9+ (hands down).